 As dementia gets worse, a person may get depressed or angry and upset.
-Treatment, such as medicines and counseling, may help.
-So can getting out more and having an active social life.
+An active social life, counseling, and sometimes medicine may help with changing emotions.

 If a stroke caused the dementia, there are things you can do to reduce the chance of another stroke.
-Stay at a healthy weight, exercise, and keep your blood pressure and cholesterol at normal levels.
-If you have diabetes, keep your blood sugar in your target range.
+Make healthy lifestyle changes including eating healthy, being active, staying at a healthy weight, and not smoking.
+Manage other health problems, such as diabetes, high blood pressure, and high cholesterol.

 How can you help a loved one who has dementia?